 What are REITs?

 REITs, or Real Estate Investment Trusts, are real estate companies which invest in income-producing real estate.
-Each REIT has a REIT manager which is responsible for acquiring and managing the assets within the REIT, and carries out duties including property management, asset management, financing, handling of legal and tax matters.
-REITs work in a similar manner as mutual funds.
-A pool of capital is collected from investors to invest in an asset or portfolio of assets.
+Each REIT has a REIT manager which is responsible for acquiring and managing the assets within the REIT, and carries out duties including property management, asset management, financing, fundraising, and the handling of legal and tax matters.
+REITs work in a similar manner as mutual funds whereby a pool of capital is collected from investors to invest in an asset or portfolio of assets.

 In the case of REITs, such assets can either be investment properties, or in less common cases, real estate mortgages.
-Investors in REITs are not responsible for managing the properties.
-Unless they are major shareholders, they are unable to influence the management and decision making of the REIT.
+Investors in REITs are not responsible for managing the properties and unless they are major shareholders, are also unable to influence the management and decision-making of the REIT.

 Similar to Singapore Savings Bonds, investors are usually paid dividends through the rental income collected by the REIT.
 REITs are usually listed on the stock exchange and publicly traded.
 However, it is worth noting that there are private REITs found in countries such as the United States of America (USA) and Japan.

-You can participate in a REIT investment just like how you invest in a stock: Get a broker to purchase for you, or you can purchase it through a custodian or Central Depository Account (CDP) through the stock exchange.
-One of the defining features of a REIT is the tax benefits.
-In the case of Singapore, rental income for REITs is not taxable at the corporate level, provided the REITs distribute at least 90% of the net income to shareholders.
+You can participate in a REIT investment just like how you invest in a stock i.e. by getting a broker to purchase for you, or by purchasing it yourself through a custodian or Central Depository Account (CDP) through the stock exchange.
+One of the defining features of a REIT is the tax benefits offered under the REIT structure.
+In Singapore, rental income for REITs is not taxable at the corporate level if the REIT distributes at least 90% of its net income to shareholders.

 Read also: REITs or Real Estate Co-Investments?

 Types of REITs

-Globally, there are 3 main types of asset class/securities which REITs manage.
+Globally, there are 3 main types of REITs.

-- Equity REITs: These types are the ones which we are most familiar with as they are the most common type of REIT.
-Equity REITs invest in income-generating property of various types such as hotels, office space or residential housing.
+These types are the ones which we are most familiar with as they are the most common type of REIT.
+Equity REITs invest in income-generating property of various types such as hotels, offices, or residential housing.

 All REITs in Singapore are equity REITs.
-We would be exploring more on equity REITs (more specifically S-REITs) at a later section.
+We will learn more about equity REITs (more specifically S-REITs) at a later section.